epam/ai-dial-helm/charts/dial-admin/examples/generic/simple/README.md

 - [Ingress-Nginx Controller](https://kubernetes.github.io/ingress-nginx/deploy/) installed in the cluster
 - [cert-manager](https://cert-manager.io/docs/installation/) installed in the cluster (optional)
 - [external-dns](https://github.com/kubernetes-sigs/external-dns) installed in the cluster (optional)
-- [H2 database credentional](https://github.com/epam/ai-dial-admin-backend/blob/development/secrets-utils/keys_generator.py) generate special keys for H2 database
+- [H2 database credential](https://github.com/epam/ai-dial-admin-backend/blob/development/secrets-utils/keys_generator.py) generate special keys for H2 database

 ## Expected Outcome

-By following the instructions in this guide, you will successfully install the AI DIAL ADMIN system with export AI DIAL configuration features enabled.
+By following the instructions in this guide, you will successfully install the AI DIAL Admin system with export AI DIAL configuration features enabled.
 Please note that this guide represents a very basic deployment scenario, and **should never be used in production**.
 Configuring authentication provider, Ingress allowlisting and other security measures are **out of scope** of this guide.